“And she gave birth to her first-born son, and…. laid Him in a manger because there was no room for them in the inn” (Luke 2:7).

 We honor Him with words–think of the thousands upon thousands of books written about Him–and even give Him His special day!
 Then, we want to ignore Him the rest of the year.

 School boards and city councils tell those they invite to pray, “Just don’t get sectarian.”
 That translates to one thing and one thing only: “Do not mention Jesus in your prayer.”

 That’s why it will be a cold day in Washington, D. C., before Franklin Graham and Rick Warren get invited to pray at another presidential inauguration.
-They made the fatal errors in their most recent prayers: They mentioned Jesus.
+They made the fatal errors in their inauguration prayers: They mentioned Jesus.

 “In order that (this gospel) may not spread any further among the people, let us warn them to speak no more to any man in this name” (Acts 4:17).

 The rulers of this world have not ignored Jesus.
 They recognize Him for the threat that He is to their way of life, their little kingdoms, their tyranny, their authority.
 And they have taken steps to shut Him down, funny though that seems to us.